The 10 Biggest Sharks in Washington State (And Puget Sound)

 ©iStock.com/dottedhippo

 The Puget Sound is home to one of the biggest sharks in Washington State; the Pacific sleeper shark.
 They grow up to 14 feet long, though some scientists believe they reach even greater lengths.
 Pacific sleeper sharks eat fish, shrimp, crab, squid, salmon, and occasionally porpoises or sea lions.
-They live both in the Puget Sound and off the coast of Washington State, and are often preyed upon by orca whales.
+They live both in Puget Sound and off the coast of Washington State and are often preyed upon by orca whales.

 4. Great White